Proficiency Testing

 Can the LRC grant me the language exemption I seek?

-Please contact Stéphane Charitos at (212) 854-6341 or at sc758@columbia.edu if you have more questions or if you would like additional information about proficiency testing.
+What if I still have questions about proficiency testing at Columbia?
+Please contact lrc@columbia.edu if you have more questions or if you would like additional information about proficiency testing.